Biden aims to shut out Sanders in Democratic primaries amid coronavirus fears

 The primary schedule thins out in April, with Wisconsin on April 7 and nothing else until six states vote on April 28.

-Reporting by John Whitesides; Editing by Soyoung Kim and Peter Cooney
+Reporting by John Whitesides; Additional reporting by Joseph Ax and Doina Chiacu; Editing by Soyoung Kim, Peter Cooney and Bernadette Baum